very-good-science/data-hazards/README.md

 We are creating resources to help interdisciplinary researchers and citizens consider the worse-case scenarios of data science work together, and for these ethical concerns to be embedded in the research.
 For a full list of our aims and strategies to achieve them, please see [our website][site-home].

+## Re-using our materials
+We really welcome people re-using the materials we have made!
+This repository is licensed under a [CC-BY 4.0 license](license-link).
+This translates to: yes, please do use, remix, and share anything you find in this repo, but you must credit us with attribution (a link to this repo is okay!).

+If you'd like to work with us to use these materials in a new context, please do [get in touch][dec-email].

 ## Contact us
 To hear more about the project or collaborate with us contact us via [email][dec-email].